I want to share something powerful with you.

 One thing you should know about me is that I’m always learning.
 I love integrating the new with the known, which keeps my work fresh and vital.

-In my nature inspired music class, little ones get to experience the most important thing for early childhood musical development – immersion in a rich musical environment.
+Meadowlark is a nature inspired music class for children aged 0 – 5 and their caregivers.
+In this class,little ones get to experience the most important thing for early childhood musical development – immersion in a rich musical environment.
 Seasonal songs, poems, and chants, play-along instruments, and an interactive puppet show make this an experience the whole family will enjoy.
 Learn more / hear the music.

 My intergenerational women’s singing circle meets weekly to explore singing as spiritual practice, and to mark life’s moments together.
 It’s a fabulous group of women.
 If this interests you, check out Mothersong Chorus.